jessepav/lacygoill-wiki-backup/admin/admin.md

     $ alias foo=checkinstall
     $ rlwrap foo
-    rlwrap: error: Cannot execute foo: No such file or directory~
+    rlwrap: error: Cannot execute foo: No such file or directory˜
     # fails probably because an alias is only expanded when it's the first word.

     $ func() { checkinstall ;}
-    rlwrap: error: Cannot execute func: No such file or directory~
+    rlwrap: error: Cannot execute func: No such file or directory˜

 You could run the alias/function from a subshell: